Introducing Musical Instruments to Toddlers the Montessori Way by Maria of Villa Maria Montessori

 ents.
 This will accustom the child to the best of musical sound.

 I have collected quite a few different kinds of instruments for my children.
 Sometimes the instruments don't work as intended.
 The sound is not beautiful or it is much too loud.
 I once bought a bell stick instrument with a huge number of bells that was way to loud.
 I plan to take it a part and make many smaller versions with just a couple of bells on each stick.
 I have not yet purchased an instrument that my children can not handle but that would be another reason to put them away.

-Here is a list of possible musical instruments that work well for toddlers.
+List of Instruments to rotate on the Music Shelf: Here is a list of possible musical instruments that work well for toddlers.
 Try to find the smaller size of instruments that would fit the hand of the child it is intended for.
 Always purchase the real instruments and avoid the toy and plastic versions.
 If money is a factor, buying one quality musical instrument is better than a houseful of cheap, second rate, pretend ones.

 - Finger Cymbals

 - Rain Stick

 You can tell that most of the instruments are percussion instruments due to the children's movement ability.
 The instruments are not put out all at once.
 It's a list for rotation.
 Each instrument is stored in a bag individually.
 If you have a xylophone of some kind, it does not go into a bag.